albertogomezp/Ival/README.md

 Hibernate is configured, DAO is created, corrected and given an interface.
 Servlet is created with some functions and prepared for the "action"s functions.
 Our project looks as follows:<br>
 <img src="Files/projecttree.PNG">
 <h2>Key fact: Security</h2>
-We know that keeping user credentials is crucial, and we have ensured that our project is as secure as we can and we have implemented a password salting method:<br>
+We know that keeping users' credentials secured is crucial, and we have ensured that our project is as secure as we can and we have implemented a password salting method:<br>

 ```java
 	  public static String generateStorngPasswordHash(String password,String SaltStr)